 With the introduction of the S24 series, Samsung has jumped aboard the AI bus.
 For the S24+ uses AI when taking photos and gives you special tools for editing your photos after the fact too.
 The shooting tools aren’t anything you actively select, but are said to bring enhancements to night photography, zoom, colour reproduction, HDR (high dynamic range) and noise reduction.

 Editing tools make use of AI to remove reflections, move and replace objects, or even crop and rotate images and generate content to fill any gaps in the frame.
-All clever stuff, but not anything we haven’t seen before from the likes of Google – expect Apple to add their own version in the next iteration of the iPhone 15 Pro and claim to be revolutionary.
+All clever stuff, but nothing we haven’t seen before from the likes of Google – expect Apple to add their own version in the next iteration of the iPhone 15 Pro.

 Other notable specifications of the S24+ include a 4,900mAh battery, wireless and quick charging and other AI tools including Circle to Search.
 As is fairly standard nowadays, no charging plug comes in the box – just a USB-C cable which you can use with any existing power supplies.